FGasper/p5-DNS-Unbound/README.md

 `resolve()` returns, or it rejects with a [DNS::Unbound::X](https://metacpan.org/pod/DNS::Unbound::X) instance that describes the failure.

+## _OBJ_->enable\_threads()

+Sets _OBJ_’s asynchronous queries to use threads rather than forking.
+Off by default.
+Throws an exception if called after an asynchronous query has already been sent.

+Returns _OBJ_.

+**NOTE:** Perl’s relationship with threads is … complicated.
+This option is not well-tested.
+If in doubt, just skip it.

 ## _OBJ_->set\_option( $NAME => $VALUE )

 Sets a configuration option.
 Returns _OBJ_.